jronallo/iiif-workshop/workshop/image/README.md

 # Image API

-The Image API helped get pixels to a client like a browser.
+The Image API helps get the pixels of a digital image to a client like a browser.
+The purpose of the Image API is to standardized way to request the needed bits of a digital image.

 In this section you'll learn about [version 2.1.1 of the Image API](http://iiif.io/api/image/2.1/).
 You'll learn about: